inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 Extending the certificate traditionally requires resigning it by a CA. However, since we recommend using Hardware TEE (Intel SGX, AMD SEV, etc.) as a trust root, we can simply self-sign the certificate.
 Instead of relying on the CA to bind the domain name to the server’s identity/key, we rely on Hardware TEE (Intel SGX, AMD SEV, etc.) to provide the identity.

-The attestation evidence embedded in the Enclave-TLS certificate varies depending on the enclave attester instance.
+The attestation evidence embedded in the Rats-TLS certificate varies depending on the enclave attester instance.
 Specific information needs to refer to the remote report information of different enclave attester instances.

 3. Client verifies certificate.

 Client/Challenger must verify the evidence to determine the trustworthiness of the Enclave on the specific platform.
 The specific steps vary depending on the remote attestation method.
 Protocol-wise, the verification happens during the standard TLS handshake.
 If any of the verification steps fail, the endpoint aborts the handshake to terminate the TLS connection.

-In addition, the verifier must check if the hash of the ENCLAVE-TLS certificate’s public key is present in the enclave’s report.
-This is how the ENCLAVE-TLS  key is tied to a particular enclave instance.
+In addition, the verifier must check if the hash of the Rats-TLS certificate’s public key is present in the enclave’s report.
+This is how the Rats-TLS  key is tied to a particular enclave instance.
 Finally, the verifier compares the enclave’s identity (e.g., MRENCLAVE and MRSIGNER) against the expected identity.

 ## Secure and trusted communication of heterogeneous HW-TEE nodes

 In some cases, the client and server can run on different confidential computing platforms, and there may be different quote types of attestation reports obtained by the server.
 How to effectively verify multiple types of quote instances and establish a secure channel is a problem.

-In order to solve this problem, Enclave-TLS abstracts the logic of verifying different quote types into corresponding Verifier instances, distinguishes the received certificate types through Object Identifier (OID), and then selects different Verifier instances for certificate verification (The security and trusted of heterogeneous HW-TEE nodes is being implemented).
+In order to solve this problem, Rats-TLS abstracts the logic of verifying different quote types into corresponding Verifier instances, distinguishes the received certificate types through Object Identifier (OID), and then selects different Verifier instances for certificate verification (The security and trusted of heterogeneous HW-TEE nodes is being implemented).

 Assuming there are two platforms, AMD SEV and Intel TDX, these two platforms need to establish a mutual TLS channel.
 As shown in the figure below, the flow of the TLS handshake between the two platforms is as follows: